 3. Bring discipline, accountability, and empowerment to the firm culture.

 As organizations grow, it becomes harder for the founders and/or chief executives (the “c-suite”) to be involved with all aspects of the business, particularly day-to-day operations.
 It’s a real challenge for most founders to delegate key decisions and tasks they were a part of since day one.

 But it’s no longer day one.
 The c-suite must be disciplined about delegating to accountable parties so they can focus on strategy, culture, and other leadership responsibilities.
 As one of our partners likes to tell the company owners he works with, “You may own the pool, but you still have to stay in your swim lane.”

-In order to successfully delegate, first the c-suite must empower those who will be held accountable for new responsibilities.
+To successfully delegate, first, the c-suite must empower those who will be held accountable for new responsibilities.